 Bad day at Crane Creek

-One rooster pheasant looks exactly like another rooster pheasants.
+One rooster pheasant looks exactly like another rooster pheasant.
 At least near enough alike that you wouldn’t notice the difference until you have the look-alike rooster in hand.
 Or almost in hand.

 Then certain disparities become evident.